* Important *

-Additionally, you will not see the Distraction-Free Writing Mode menu item the Distraction-Free Writing Mode button will not show up in the Visual Editor tab …
+Additionally, you will not see the Distraction-Free Writing Mode function the Distraction-Free Writing function will not show up in the Visual Editor tab …

-If the Full Height Editor function has been disabled, you can adjust the size your text box using the resizing feature at the bottom right-hand corner of the editor tool …
+If the Full Height Editor function is disabled, you can increase the size your text box using the resizing feature at the bottom right-hand corner of the editor tool …

 (Text Box Resizing Tool)

-Simply click and drag the text box to resize your content editor …
+Just click and drag the box to resize your content editor …

 The editor will expand to the new size …

-Tip #6 – Distraction-Free Writing Tool – Additional Info
+Tip #6 – Using The Distraction-Free Writing Tool

-Distraction-Free Writing functionality requires that the full-height editor be enabled in the Screen Options area (see further below).
+Distraction-Free Writing functionality requires the full-height editor to is enabled in the Screen Options area (see further below).